-You have found the stone ring, the necklace, the pearl necklace or the earrings of your dreams and you would like to keep them as long as possible.
-Obviously, costume jewelry is not eternal but here you can find a guide to keep your jewelry shine and shine for years ...
+You have found the stone ring, the long necklace, the pearl necklace or the earrings of your dreams and you would like to keep them as long as possible.
+Obviously, costume jewelry is not forever but here you can find a guide for your jewelry to keep its shine and shine for years ...

 Always store your jewelry individually, preferably in a box or pouch, so that they do not rub, scratch or entangle.
 Special care must be taken to ensure that they do not hit each other when stored.

 Do not forget to close your chains to prevent them getting tangled.
 It is important to avoid extreme moisture or heat, as they may tarnish your jewelry.
 Your gold vermeil and silver jewels should be kept in a dark, cool and dry place.